iclr-blogposts/2024/_posts/2024-05-07-exploring-meta-learned-curiosity-algorithms.md

 <div class="caption">
     Figure 3.
 An illustration of meta-learning.
 Taken from <d-cite key="huisman2021survey"></d-cite>.
 </div>
-Moving into the intersection of meta-learning and reinforcement learning (RL) is meta-RL, where the agent learns how to reinforce learn <d-cite key="beck2023survey"></d-cite>.
+Moving into the intersection of meta-learning and reinforcement learning (RL) is meta-RL, where the agent learns how to reinforcement learn <d-cite key="beck2023survey"></d-cite>.
 In meta-RL, the agent aims to maximise the sum of rewards from a distribution of MDPs.

 In basic RL, we have an algorithm $$f$$ that outputs a policy, mapping states to actions.
 However, in meta-RL, our algorithm has meta-parameters $$\theta$$ that outputs $$f$$, and $$f$$ then produces a policy when faced with a new MDP.